bernhardAxonIvy/doc/source/designer-guide/configuration/roles-users.rst

 users of a certain system which share a common property.
 This enables an administrator to define configurations for this groups (roles) of users at once instead of defining it for each and every user individually.
-Axon.ivy incorporates a sophisticated role and user model to support:
+Axon Ivy incorporates a sophisticated role and user model to support:

--  **Authentication** - Who may login into Axon.ivy
+-  **Authentication** - Who may login into Axon Ivy
 -  **Authorization** - Control who is allowed to do what
 -  **Task assignment** - Decide who has to perform a task in a workflow
 -  **User dependent UI elements** - Configure who can see and operate on UI elements